dbt-labs/dbt-redshift/README.md

 ## dbt-redshift

-The `dbt-redshift` package contains all of the code required to make dbt operate on a Redshift database.
+The `dbt-redshift` package contains all of the code enabling dbt to work with Amazon Redshift.
 For more information on using dbt with Redshift, consult [the docs](https://docs.getdbt.com/docs/profile-redshift).